stuartellis/sve-personal-website/content/articles/task-runner.md

 Follow [the style guidelines](https://taskfile.dev/styleguide/) when writing tasks.
 Here are some extra suggestions:

 - Use a YAML formatter to format your Task files.
+For example, [Prettier](https://prettier.io/) formats YAML files.
 - Always put a _desc_ attribute for each task.
 The description appears next to the task in the output of _task --list_.
 - Consider adding a [summary](https://taskfile.dev/usage/#display-summary-of-task) attribute for each task.
 The summary appears in the output of _task --summary TASK-NAME_.
 - Use [argument forwarding](https://taskfile.dev/usage/#forwarding-cli-arguments-to-commands) or [wildcard task names](https://taskfile.dev/usage/#wildcard-arguments) to get inputs for a task from the command-line.